2020 - the Competition is suspended.

 The same poem may be entered in both categories but will count each time as a separate entry.
 A competitor may win 2 or 3 prizes, each in a different category, but no more than one prize in a single category,

-Possible publication for winning and selected poems (we contact all authors first, although entry to the competition implies automatic permission to publish).
+Possible publication for winning and selected poems (however, we contact all authors first, although entry to the competition implies automatic permission to publish).
 Copyright remains with the author.
 The judges' decision is final.

 Last year's winning poems HERE